 Let's return to the project of giving axioms for the shape properties in Tarski's World.
 In Section 10.5, we gave axioms that described basic facts about the three shapes, but we stopped short of giving axioms for the binary relation SameShape.
 The reason we stopped was that the needed axioms require multiple quantifiers, which we had not covered at the time.

 How do we choose which sentences to take as axioms?
-The main considcorrectness of axioms eration is correctness: the axioms must be true in all relevant circumstances. either in virtue of the meanings of the predicates involved, or because we have restricted our attention to a specific type of circumstance.
-The two possibilities are reflected in our first four axioms about shape, which we repeat here for ease of reference: Basic Shape Axioms: 1. $\neg \exists x (\mathsf{Cube}(x) \land \mathsf{Tet}(x))$ 2. $\neg \exists x (\mathsf{Tet}(x) \land \mathsf{Dodec}(x))$ 3. $\neg \exists x (\mathsf{Dodec}(x) \land \mathsf{Cube}(x))$ 4. $\forall x (Tet(x) \lor Dodec(x) \lor Cube(x))$ The first three of these are correct in virtue of the meanings of the predicates; the fourth expresses a truth about all worlds of the sort that can be built in Tarski's World.
+The main consideration is correctness: the axioms must be true in all relevant circumstances, either in virtue of the meanings of the predicates involved, or because we have restricted our attention to a specific type of circumstance.

+correctness of axioms

+The two possibilities are reflected in our first four axioms about shape, which we repeat here for ease of reference:

+Basic Shape Axioms:

+- 1. $\neg \exists x (Cube(x) \land Tet(x))$ - 2. $\neg \exists x (Tet(x) \land Dodec(x))$ - 3. $\neg \exists x (\mathsf{Dodec}(x) \land \mathsf{Cube}(x))$ - 4. $\forall x (Tet(x) \lor Dodec(x) \lor Cube(x))$

+The first three of these are correct in virtue of the meanings of the predicates; the fourth expresses a truth about all worlds of the sort that can be built in Tarski's World.

 Of second importance, just behind correctness, is completeness.
-We say completeness of axioms that a set of axioms is complete if, whenever an argument is intuitively valid (given the meanings of the predicates and the intended range of circumstances), its conclusion is a first-order consequence of its premises taken together with the axioms in question.
+We say that a set of axioms is complete if, whenever an argument is intuitively valid (given the meanings of the predicates and the intended range of circumstances), its conclusion is a first-order consequence of its premises taken together with the axioms in question.

 The notion of completeness, like that of correctness, is not precise, depending as it does on the vague notions of meaning and "intended circumstances."

+completeness of axioms